 The accompanying book is available here:

 Very sadly, Guy was struck by a vehicle and killed in Anchorage in late 2014, before he had a chance to see the documentary.
-I have been in touch with his family since, and I am glad that the videos I made of Guy have been a comfort to them.
+I have been in touch with his family since, and I am glad that these videos have been some comfort to them.

-Guy was a kind, wise and generous man, and the videos I have made, and the book, are dedicated to his memory.
+Guy was a kind, wise and generous man.
+The documentary I have made - plus the videos and the book - are dedicated to his memory.

 Please take a look at these videos of Guy playing his guitar in Seagull Park in the summer of 2012.